 For example:

 • Focus on specific skills: uncover each team members’ best skills and help them further grow these skills.
-Plus, check each of their skills (emailing and messaging, sales calls, etc.) to help them develop each skill in turn
+Plus, check each of their skills (emailing and messaging, sales calls, etc.) to help them develop each skill in turn;

 • Focus on the sales tactics: are your sales reps using the right tactics for outreach, cold calling, qualifying leads, etc.?
-Help them grow by explaining how each tactic works best
+Help them grow by explaining how each tactic works best;

-• Motivate and encourage your team: even the best sales reps sometimes need motivation and encouragement in order to boost their performance – and some sales reps will need it even more often.
-Sometimes, it’s not about tactics and strategies, but rather about emotion and motivation – make sure your sales team is motivated and wants to achieve their goals; for example, you can use gamification to motivate your team as they win points (and even prizes eventually) for their wins
+• Motivate and encourage your team: even the best sales reps sometimes need motivation and encouragement to boost their performance – and some sales reps will need it even more often.
+Sometimes, it’s not about tactics and strategies, but rather about emotion and motivation – make sure your sales team is motivated and wants to achieve their goals; for example, you can use gamification to motivate your team as they win points (and even prizes eventually) for their wins.

 As I mentioned earlier when I shared some statistics about sales coaching, a dynamic sales coaching program with video coaching technology can work wonders on your results: up to 28% higher conversion rates.